 Teal hair—I never really thought it was a commonly worn hair color, but boy, was I wrong.
 I assume it'd be a hard color to miss if it was trending, given how vibrant of a shade it is, but once I started paying attention I saw it everywhere on each end of the color spectrum, from turquoise blue to sea foam green and all the aquamarine hues in between.
 I saw women with teal hair on the subway and passing me on the street in my Brooklyn neighborhood.
 Even my cashier at Whole Foods was wearing teal colored braid extensions—and they were beautiful.
 When I pulled open Instagram, I realized that #tealhairdontcare is very much happening, and somehow, I'd almost missed it.
-So, in an effort to keep you up to date on the latest movements in hair, dear readers, here are several shades of teal worn so effortlessly you won't want to turn a blind eye.
+How can you pull off those colorful and cool shade?
+We spoke with celebrity colorist Reece Walker to find out.

 A casual ponytail becomes next-level when you add some teal strands and a red lip.